ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Ansible automatically loads all executable files from certain directories adjacent to your playbook or role as modules.
 Standalone modules in these locations are available only to the specific playbook, playbooks, or role in the parent directory.

 * To use a standalone module only in a selected playbook or playbooks, store the module in a subdirectory called ``library`` in the directory that contains the playbook or playbooks.
 * To use a standalone module only in a single role, store the module in a subdirectory called ``library`` within that role.
+If you are developing new modules, we recommend distributing them in :ref:`collections <developing_collections>`, not in roles.

 .. _distributing_plugins:
 .. _local_plugins: